GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - `enableReport`: to enable report form in trek detail pages
   - `enableSearchByMap`: to enable searching by map displayed area (bbox)

-- `header.json` to define logo URL, default and available languages, number items to flatpages to display in navbar (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/header.json)
+- `header.json` to define logo URL, default and available languages, number items to flatpages to display in navbar (see default values in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/header.json)

 - `home.json` to define homepage settings.
 You can define blocks to display and trek suggestion block with trek ID to highlight on homepage (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/home.json).